Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - More testing and SQL!
+- Figured out how to test one of our integrations, locally, and wrote documentation about how to do so.

 **Thoughts:**
 - Had a shout-out at our monthly meeting for finishing my first integration!
 Fun!